MicrosoftDocs/win32/desktop-src/shell/ishellfolderviewtype-enumviews.md

 ---
-Description: Retrieves an enumerator that will return one pointer to an item identifier list (PIDL) for every extended view.
+description: Retrieves an enumerator that will return one pointer to an item identifier list (PIDL) for every extended view.
 title: IShellFolderViewType::EnumViews method
 ms.topic: reference
 ms.date: 05/31/2018